umputun/tg-spam/site/docs/index.md

 Updating ham samples dynamically works differently.
 If any of privileged users unban a message in admin chat, the bot will add this message to the internal ham samples file (`ham-dynamic.txt`), reload it and unban the user.
 This allows the bot to learn new ham patterns on the fly.

 Both dynamic spam and ham files are located in the directory set by `--files.dynamic=, [$FILES_DYNAMIC]` parameter.
 User should mount this directory from the host to keep the data persistent.

 ### Logging

 The default logging prints spam reports to the console (stdout).
 The bot can log all the spam messages to the file as well.
 To enable this feature, set `--logger.enabled, [$LOGGER_ENABLED]` to `true`.
 By default, the bot will log to the file `tg-spam.log` in the current directory.
 To change the location, set `--logger.file, [$LOGGER_FILE]` to the desired location.
 The bot will rotate the log file when it reaches the size specified in `--logger.max-size, [$LOGGER_MAX_SIZE]` (default is 100M).
 The bot will keep up to `--logger.max-backups, [$LOGGER_MAX_BACKUPS]` (default is 10) of the old, compressed log files.
+The default logging in text format, you also can choose json log format if you prefer it in you production environment `--logging-format=, [$LOGGING_FORMAT]`

 ## Setting up the telegram bot